ke-zhang-rd/krystal/docs/source/meta.rst

     *"This sentence contains thirty-six letters."*

-  is an example of **meta-sentences** referencing themselves in this way.
+  is an example of **meta-sentence** referencing themselves in this way.

 Everything is Object
 --------------------

 In python, everything is object.
 So, classes are objects.
-The question is who is class of class.
-The answer is metaclass.
+The question is who is the class of class.
+The answer is *metaclass*.
 Object is an instance of class.
 Class is an instance of metaclass.
 Moreover, class is first-class object in python.
 When we try to control the construction and initializion of object, we define ``__new__`` and ``__init__`` in class.
 Therefore, to control classes, we need those two methods in metaclass.

 By default, type’s __new__ and __call__ should be called.
 If keyword metaclass was used, then metaclasses __new__ and __call__ will be used.
 Usually, metaclass also inherits from type so if some methods are lacking, it’s ok.

-Here we create a Meta as metaclass which inherits from type.
-In __new__ function which actually creates the instance of Meta(an actual class), It creates a class, sets an attr with value and returns it.
+Here we create a ``Meta`` as metaclass which inherits from type.
+In ``__new__`` function which actually creates the instance of Meta(an actual class), It creates a class, sets an ``attr`` with value and returns it.

 .. code:: python